Malaysia - Data Protection Overview

 1.3.
 Case law

-There has yet to be any reported cases under the PDPA.
-However, it has been reported on the PDP's website that enforcement actions in the form of penalties have been taken against entities in various sectors, namely tourism, education, and services sectors, for failure to register as data users and, in one case, for failure to obtain the requisite consent from the data subject.
+Apart from reported cases, it has also been reported on the PDP's website that enforcement actions in the form of penalties have been taken against entities in various sectors, namely tourism, education, and services sectors, for failure to register as data users and, in one case, for failure to obtain the requisite consent from the data subject.

 2. Scope of Application